CONTENTS

 in seats across the province.

-So you mean there is no reduction in skill training as well?
+is no reduction in skill training as well?

 Drew Wilby: